Gillian Apps: Personal life

 On April 17, 2012, Apps (along with Meghan Agosta, Caroline Ouellette, Courtney Birchard, and head coach Dan Church) took part in the opening face off of the playoff game between the Ottawa Senators and the New York Rangers at ScotiaBank Place.

-On September 22, 2018, she married American women's hockey player Meghan Duggan.
+On September 22, 2018, Apps married American women's hockey player Meghan Duggan.
 Their son, George, was born on February 29, 2020.
-They then have a daughter, Olivia, one year later.
+They had a daughter, Olivia, in October 2021.
+Their third child, daughter Sophie, was born on December 31, 2023.